The EN Standard 16082:2011- Airport and Aviation Security Services

 The CEN project was initiated by the private security services sector (CoESS and ASSA-i) as an important investment in and promotion of high-quality airport and aviation security services.

-This services standard lays down quality criteria for the delivery of civil aviation security services requested by public and private clients or buyers.
+Together, the standards lays down quality criteria for the delivery of civil aviation security services requested by public and private clients or buyers.
 This European Standard is suitable for the selection, attribution, awarding and reviewing of the most suitable provider of civil aviation security services.

 Advantages for the users of the standard:

-The standard guarantees that security services providers comply with the highest possible set of rules and standards.
+The standards guarantee that security services providers comply with the highest possible set of rules and standards.
 Stakeholders who have backed the process of the establishment of the standard are of the opinion that common standards related to quality for the described private security services will contribute to decrease the number of clients not willing to go for the highest quality criteria and selecting a provider on the basis of price solely rather than on an efficient and effective combination of price into relation with quality.
 The existing competition within the private security services sector encourages some providers to cut their prices to the detriment of the quality of their services, despite the fact that quality, especially in civil aviation, is recognized as an important and necessary element.